-The term NDA is commonly heard in key areas of the media, particularly concerning high-profile celebrities and figures conducting their affairs, launching new projects, or attempting to keep their private lives private.
+The term NDA is very common in key areas of the media, particularly concerning high-profile celebrities conducting their affairs.
+This term also appears when an organization or a persons is launching new projects, or keeping their private lives private.

-It is important to note, however, that NDAs also have a place outside the world of showbiz – but before you go to download an NDA template, you may be wondering just what they are and whether you need one.
+It is important to note, however, that NDAs also have a place outside the world of showbiz – but before you go to download an NDA template, you may be wondering just what they are.
+More so, you want to know whether you need one.
 We took a closer look at all you need to know.

 What Is An NDA?

-An NDA, or a Non-Disclosure Agreement, is a legally binding contract between two parties that outlines what confidential material and information will be shared for predetermined purposes.
-This type of agreement helps protect sensitive information from being disclosed to third parties or made publicly available.
+An NDA, or a Non-Disclosure Agreement, is a legally binding contract between two parties.
+The agreement outlines what confidential material and information will be shared for predetermined purposes.
+This type of agreement helps protect sensitive information from getting disclosed to third parties or made publicly available.

 What Are The Benefits Of An NDA?

-A Non-Disclosure Agreement (NDA) is a useful tool to safeguard confidential information, promote both parties’ interests, minimize potential disagreements or miscommunications, and protect intellectual property rights like patents, trademarks, copyrights, and trade secrets.
+A Non-Disclosure Agreement (NDA) is a useful tool to safeguard confidential information.
+It promotes both parties’ interests, minimizes potential disagreements or miscommunications, and protect intellectual property rights like patents, trademarks, copyrights, and trade secrets.

 Some of the primary benefits of an NDA include the following: